 VU Polytechnic students should see our information on VET Students Loans.

-For 2019, eligible students can borrow up to the FEE‑HELP limit to pay their tuition fees.
-The FEE‑HELP loan limit is $104,440 for most students.
+For 2020, eligible students can borrow up to the combined HELP loan limit to pay their tuition fees.

 The combined HELP loan limits are as follows:

 - medicine, dentistry and veterinary science courses $152,700

 - all other students $106,319.

 Once you start using FEE‑HELP, the amount of HELP you have left to use is known as your ‘HELP balance’, which you can check on your Commonwealth Assistance Notice.